Courses

 Leadership and management theories and practice in higher education and student services.
 Essential research, consultation, good practices, and assessment techniques for all student populations and services.
 PREREQ: Admission to the Master of Counseling Program.

-COUN 6684 Introduction to Animal Assisted Interventions in Counseling: 3 semester hours.
+COUN 6684 Introduction to Animal Assisted Services: 3 semester hours.

-Introduction to animal assisted interventions in counseling: history, conceptual foundations, and research trends.
+Introduction to animal assisted services: history, conceptual foundations, and research trends.
 PREREQ: Admission to counseling-related graduate program at or outside of ISU or permission of the instructor.
 Offered in summer term only.

-COUN 6685 Best Practices in Animal Assisted Interventions in Counseling: 3 semester hours.
+COUN 6685 Best Practices in Animal Assisted Services: 3 semester hours.

-Best practices in Animal Assisted Interventions in Counseling with particular emphasis on professional ethics, provider competence and animal advocacy.
+Best Practices in Animal Assisted Services with particular emphasis on professional ethics, provider competence and animal advocacy.
 Strategies for implementation will be discussed.
-PREREQ: Admission to counseling-related graduate program at or outside of ISU; COUN 6684 or permission of instructor.
+PREREQ: Admission to counseling-related graduate program at or outside of ISU; COUN 6684 or permission of the instructor.

-COUN 6686 Applied Practice in Animal Assisted Interventions: 3 semester hours.
+COUN 6686 Applied Practice in Animal Assisted Services: 3 semester hours.

-Supervised application of animal assisted interventions in counseling contexts, with particular focus on integrating AAI-C interventions with counseling skills.
+Supervised application of animal assisted services in mental health contexts, with particular focus on integrating animal assisted service interventions within existing professional helping skills.
 PREREQ: Admission to counseling-related graduate program at or outside of ISU; COUN 6685 or permission of instructor.

 COUN 6687 Field Work in Personnel Services: 1-2 semester hours.